dbruno74/k3s-dbruno/README.md

 # k3s-dbruno
-K3s is a fully conformant production-ready Kubernetes distribution
+This is a snap of k3s, a fully conformant production-ready Kubernetes distribution

 ## Build
 Simply clone this tree and call `snapcraft` in the toplevel dir